-If you’re refinishing furniture, crown molding, or another wood surface with a sophisticated profile, a specialty paint scraper may be best.
+If you’re refinishing furniture, crown molding, or another wood surface with a sophisticated profile, a specialty paint scraper may be top solution.
 These often have curved edges or triangle-shaped blades to scrape paint from tricky turned surfaces.

 A paint scraper should be comfortable to use, especially if you have a large project that will take some time to finish.
 If you’re a beginner, a smaller scraper will likely be more comfortable for you to handle, but the comfort of a scraper largely comes down to whether or not it’s the right type of scraper for the job at hand.

 Small and compact paint scrapers are fine for smaller jobs.
 On the other hand, large surfaces and heavy-duty work generally require large scrapers with bigger blades and heavy-duty features.
-For really big workloads, an electric paint scraper is best.
+For really big workloads choose an electric paint scraper.

 A poorly designed handle can make you fly off the handle in no time at all.
 Therefore, when shopping for a quality paint scraper, choose one with an ergonomic handle that will allow you to use one or two hands for minutes on end.
 In addition to providing you with increased leverage when needed and comfort during long and tedious jobs, this will give you greater flexibility in terms of the surface you’re refinishing.